NYCPlanning/anex-summit-2024-demo-/README.md

 # Analytics Exchange Learning Summit 2024

-This repo is a demonstration of how New York City employees can use [DuckDB](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build and analyze data.
+This is a demonstration of how New York City employees can use [DuckDB](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build and analyze data.

 The code is organized into stages to show a progression from simple queries to a robust data pipeline.